erikh2000/sl-react-ui/README.md

 If there is any logic that is complex enough to warrant unit testing, it should be moved out of the component and into a separate module.
 The component should be a thin wrapper around the module.
 The module should be unit tested.

 For testing the behavior of the UI, just open index.html in a browser and click through manually.
 I don't see much value in snapshot testing or other automated UI testing approaches.
-E.g., visual regression testing is going to create a bunch of images for me to look at and compare.
-I might as well just look at the UI and compare it to what I expect.

 ## Licensing